-When you’re looking for an appetizer that will make an impression, Mini Quiche Tarts are the perfect choice!
-They’re buttery, savory and filled with spinach-parmesan goodness that will make you say “ooh” and “ahhh.”
+When you're looking for an appetizer that will make an impression, Mini Quiche Tarts are the perfect choice!
+They're buttery, savory tarts filled with spinach and parmesan cheese that's absolutely delicious.

 I've made Mini Quiche Tarts for wedding receptions, bridal showers, and holiday brunches.
 Everyone loves them and can't get enough!
 Be sure to make extra, 'cause your guests will have a hard time eating just one.

-The best part is you can freeze these tarts after baking them, then reheat in a 400 degree oven for 5 to 10 minutes before serving.
-This saves time when you’re preparing these tarts for a large crowd!
+The best part is you can freeze these mini quiche tarts after baking them, then reheat in a 400 degree oven for 5 to 10 minutes before serving.
+This saves time when you're preparing these appetizer quiches for a large crowd!